- Solicitors For Business

 AFOs are increasingly common and a powerful tool used by a number of agencies to freeze funds suspected to represent criminal proceeds.
 It is reported that for the period 2019 to 2020, £209 million was frozen using AFOs.
 Undoubtedly, these figures will continue to rise, not least due to the ease at which the Orders can be applied for and as the Government continue in their endeavours to “make the UK a hostile environment for those seeking to move, hide and use the proceeds of crime and corruption”.
 Despite the low threshold for the Court to make an AFO, the Orders once made impose draconian financial restrictions and specialist legal advice must always be sought by anyone subject of an AFO.

 If you or someone that you know is subject of an Account Freezing Order, robust legal representation from the earliest stage is essential.
-For further information about the comprehensive service our lawyers can offer if you are concerned about the imposition of an AFO, the authors of this blog, Business Crime and Regulation partner, Sam Healey and Solicitor, Catherine O’Rourke can be contacted on 0345 241 5305 and firstname.lastname@example.org.
+For further information about the comprehensive service our lawyers can offer if you are concerned about the imposition of an AFO, the author of this blog, Business Crime and Regulation partner, Sam Healey can be contacted on 0345 241 5305 and firstname.lastname@example.org.